France announces 1st death in Europe of virus patient

 by The Associated Press

-The patient, a Chinese tourist from the province of Hubei, had a lung infection caused by the coronavirus.
+The patient, a Chinese tourist from the province of Hubei, had a lung infection caused by the COVID-19 virus.
 He arrived in France on Jan.
 16, then was hospitalized on Jan.
 25 under strict isolation measures.
 His condition deteriorated rapidly.

 His daughter was also hospitalized but authorities say she is expected to recover.